Maattrraan: Plagiarism allegations

-When Maattrraan was touted to be the first Indian film based on conjoined twins, it created a stir after two other films with the same concept – Chaarulatha and Iruvan, were launched later.
-It was reported to have shared the same storyline as Charulatha, but Anand denied the reports and said, "After reading such reports, I watched the original version (Charulatha was based on 2007 Thai movie Alone).
-There isn’t any connection between the two movies, except for the fact that the protagonists are conjoined twins."

-Later reports claimed that the film was inspired by another conjoined twins-themed American film Stuck on You, with the posters of both films also being described as similar to each other.
+When Maattrraan was touted to be the first Indian film based on conjoined twins, it created a stir after two other films with the same concept – Chaarulatha and Iruvan, were announced later.
+It was reported to have shared the same storyline as Chaarulatha, but Anand denied the reports and said, "After reading such reports, I watched the original version (Charulatha was based on 2007 Thai movie Alone).
+There isn't any connection between the two movies, except for the fact that the protagonists are conjoined twins."
+Later reports claimed that the film was inspired by another conjoined twins-themed film Stuck on You (2003), with the posters of both films also being described as similar to each other.
 Suriya denied this and said, "I have been seeing comments and links on social networking sites saying that Maattrraan is based on some world movie.
 Only after seeing those links, I came to know that such a film even exists!"

 Legacy

 Vivek and Cell Murugan pretend to be conjoined twins in Killadi (2015) inspired by Akhilan and Vimalan from the film.
 The song "Rettai Kathirae" is reused.
 An internet meme began trending on social media platforms in late May 2020, in which Suriya's films were coincided with real life incidents, that happened around the world.
 Here, Russia's ban in 2018 Winter Olympics, was predicted in the film.